pabloripoll/laravel-8_schooladmin/README.md

 - Migrations and seeders files.
 - List pagination and order by.
 - Modern JS ES 6+ promises for FORM or JSON AJAX sends formats async responses.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+- More is up to imagination.

+Example can be visited at: http://schooladmin.pabloripoll.com

-## Step 1 - Laravel 8.x Pre Requisites
+## Laravel 8.x pre requisites for this project

 https://laravel.com/docs/8.x/installation#server-requirements

-Composer must be installed locally or globally.
+Composer and GIT must be installed on server.

 ### Laravel on Nignx server
 To serve laravel on Nginx create a new site server block